roundyyy/TreeCrossQuadImpostorGenerator/README.md

 2. **Static Batching:** Can be efficiently static-batched, reducing runtime overhead.
 3. **Better Depth Perception:** Maintains visual fidelity from multiple angles.
 4. **Customizable:** Each quad's offset can be adjusted for a fine-tuned appearance.
+5. **Can be combined.
+For exmaple using my other tool :  https://github.com/roundyyy/intelligent_mesh_combiner

 ## Shader: ImpostorCross